Posted to IASSIST on: 2022-03-14

 - Salary: Commensurate With Experience

-- Engage and collaborate actively as a liaison to the Rutgers University-New Brunswick School of Social Work and Edward J. Bloustein School of Planning and Public Policy and the social sciences community by building relationships, developing user-centric resources and services, and participating in engagement and outreach activities as well as social sciences team activities
+- Engage and collaborate actively as a liaison to the Rutgers University–New Brunswick biological sciences community by building relationships, developing user-centric resources and services, and participating in engagement and outreach activities as well as Libraries STEM team activities

-- Provide education and outreach on scholarly communication issues including open access, research impact, and digital scholarship
+- Provide education and outreach on scholarly communication issues including open access, research impact, digital scholarship, and science data management

 - Design and deliver engaging learning activities and services for diverse populations

-- Collaborate with the social sciences librarians in the Rutgers-Newark and Rutgers-Camden, and with other subject librarians to build robust services and shared online and print collections supporting social sciences research and education
+- Collaborate with the sciences librarians in the Rutgers-Newark, Rutgers-Camden, and Rutgers Biological and Health Sciences libraries and with other subject librarians to build robust services and shared online and print collections supporting biology research and education

 - Participate in the Libraries shared services including a full range of reference and instructional services for the Rutgers community via multiple modalities, and contribute to the overall goals of the Libraries